Gyeongbu high-speed railway: Start of construction

 KHSRCA started construction of the Gyeongbu high-speed railway (Gyeongbu HSR) on 30 June 1992, on the 57 km long section from Cheonan to Daejeon, which was intended for use as test track.

 Construction started before the choice of the main technology supplier, thus alignment design was set out to be compatible with all choices.
 Superstructure-related design specifications included a minimum curve radius of 7,000 m, a maximum gradient of 1.5%, which was later increased to 2.5%, an open line cross section including two tracks with centerlines 5.0 m apart, and a two-track tunnel cross sectional area of 107 m2.
 Of the planned 411 km line, 152.73 km would be laid on bridges, and another 138.68 km in tunnels.
 However, plans were changed repeatedly, in particular those for city sections, following disputes with local governments.
 Planned operating speed was also reduced from 350 km/h to the 300 km/h maximum of high-speed trains on the market, thus, with project variants of up to 430.7 km line length, Seoul–Busan travel times of up to 2 hours 4 minutes were projected.

 Construction suffered from early quality problems.
-After an independent safety inspection in 1996, repairs were necessary on 190 locations, and even partial reconstruction was needed at another 39 locations.
+After an independent safety inspection in 1996, repairs were needed at 190 locations, and partial reconstruction was needed at another 39 locations.

 Meanwhile, the bidding of the core system technology contract progressed through five rounds of evaluation, and the French and German consortia submitted final bids on 15 June 1993.
 KHSRCA announced that the GEC-Alsthom-led consortium was the preferred bidder on 20 August 1993, and the contract was signed on 14 June 1994.
 The consortium consisted of GEC-Alsthom and its Korean subsidiary Eukorail.

 The technology was almost identical to that found on the high-speed lines of France's TGV system.
 Track-related design specifications included a design speed of 350 km/h, standard gauge, continuously welded rails with UIC 60 profile (60 kg/m), 2.6 m wide concrete sleepers, 35 cm high ballast bed, swing-nose switches for high-speed passage, 25 kV/60 Hz electrification, standard French TVM 430 automatic cab signalling and centralised train control.